skillphobia/MacOS-multi-instancing-with-Keyboard-Maestro/README.md

+UPDATE!!
+After ~16 days, you will see a message regarding your free trial.
+For now, I would suggest using single-instance until a solution is found

 In this guide, you will learn to set up multi-instancing on MacOS with the help of Keyboard Maestro.
 You will need-
   At least 2 instances